ustwo/ustwo.com-frontend/README.md

 ## Setup

-The project is wrapped managed via Docker containers.
+The project is managed via Docker containers.

 Commands below assume OS X and preference to install binaries via Homebrew and Cask.
 You can of course install Docker Machine and Virtualbox in any other way